 We highly recommend you not to take your rugs to the dry cleaners; why?
 The answer is the optimized pH of your rug.
 Cleaning a Persian, Oriental, or antique rug might be quite tricky, so read this article carefully to keep your precious rugs elegant over the years to come.

-There is no cookie-cutter or copy and paste solution to cleaning Persian, Oriental, or antique rugs.
-Authentic area rug cleaning is simply NOT the same as other, regular carpet cleaning services because each rug has specific wool, dye, and hand-knotted style that varies per rug and region where it was hand-made.
+Authentic area rug cleaning is simply NOT the same as other regular carpet cleaning services because each rug has specific wool, dye, and hand-knotted style that varies per rug and region where it was hand-made.
 That means every solution is unique to every rug.

 Why You Need To Know pH of Your Rug

 Understanding how pH balance affects your area rug is vital to achieving optimum cleaning results.
-Our generational expertise has given us an understanding of how pH levels differ for various types of soils, dirt, and stains and how these differences play a huge role in determining how your Persian, Oriental, or antique rug is to be properly cleaned.
+Our generational expertise has given us an understanding of how pH levels differ for various types of soils, dirt, and stains.
+These differences play a huge role in determining how your Persian, Oriental, or antique rug is properly cleaned.

 This is fundamentally flawed and usually increases the damage to your fine area rugs over time.
 Deep within those half-cleaned rugs remains material that wears away at your fine rug’s fibers.
 In fact, we often have individuals coming to us after using another rug cleaning service that couldn’t get the job done right.
 Yikes!